nextuav/docs/docs/launchpad/overview/mission-list-screen.md

 ## Mission Item Buttons

-Each mission item has three buttons.
+Each mission item has three buttons:

 - `Play`: Loads the [Mission Planning Screen](./mission-planning-screen.md) with the mission.
 - `Delete`: Delete the mission.